-The aim of the CAT programme is to foster networks of excellent early-career researchers dedicated to devise new ideas to understand and to tackle current or emerging societal challenges.
-Although the programme has a strong focus on the societal relevance of the projects, it is entirely blue-sky, bottom-up and non-thematic.
+The aim of the CAT programme is to foster networks of excellent early-career researchers dedicated to devising new ideas to understand and to tackle current or emerging societal challenges.
+Although the programme has a strong focus on the societal relevance of the projects, it is entirely blue sky, bottom-up and non-thematic.

-CAT provides teams of early career researchers (three to five persons, possibly including a stakeholder) in any discipline time and space for thought and discussion in the best research environments Europe has to offer.
-During a period of up to three years, teams benefit from a series of short stays (i.e. between one and two weeks, two to three times a year) in participating institutes (see links below).
-Besides providing access to their infrustructure and intellectual environments, participating institutes support the teams by connecting them with the most knowledgeable and experienced local researchers and local research communities.
-This support enables selected groups to engage in confersations about their research ideas and projects and mature them.
+CAT will provide teams of early-career researchers (three to five persons, possibly including an extra-academic stakeholder) time and space for thought and discussion in the best research environments Europe has to offer.
+During a period of up to three years, teams will benefit from a series of short stays (i.e. between one and two weeks, two to three times a year, for a maximum of six stays) in institutes participating in the program (see list below).
+Online meetings and digital research stays at the institutes are possible alternatives to onsite stays and can complete the work and time plan of CAT groups.

 CAT will cover travel and accommodation expenses for the team meetings/short work stays in the participating institutes.
 CAT will not fund salaries or research related expenses.

 The participating institutes will support the teams by connecting them with the most knowledgeable and experienced researchers onsite as well as digitally, and by helping them valorise the obtained results through their legitimating channels.
 During their stay, CAT teams will benefit from the institutes’ amenities and conviviality for work and exchanges.
 Discussions at the institutes will provide a unique sounding board for innovative ideas and will give valuable feedback.